“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

-The noise level inside was enough to make your eyeballs jump to the bass beat.
+The noise level inside was enough to make your eyeballs jump in time with the bass beat.
 Kat immediately headed for the kegs that were set up in the family room, her hand on my arm, me reluctantly following her.
 Jackie’s parents were loaded and their house reflected it.
 It was huge.
-The family room—though they might have called it something else; I don’t know; I’ve never needed to know the names of more than four or five kinds of rooms, myself; that’s all we need in my family—had a built-in wet bar and there were two kegs sitting on the floor in tubs of ice right in front of it.
+The family room—though they might have called it something else; I don’t know; I’ve never needed to know the names of more than four or five kinds of rooms, myself; that’s all we needed in my family—had a built-in wet bar and there were two kegs sitting on the floor in tubs of ice right in front of it.
 That’s where the crowd was the heaviest.
 Some of the jocks seemed to be competing among themselves to see who could drink the most cups of beer without stopping.
 The taps never looked like they had a chance to shut off.
 One cup followed another without respite.

 Kat worked her way through the crowd and scored a couple cups of beer.
 She handed me one, and then we both struggled our way to a spot on the floor near one wall where we weren’t getting bumped and stumbled over every five seconds.
-The music and dancing were going on in a room next to this, and while it was too noisy here for idle chit-chat, by speaking very loudly it was just possible to converse with someone standing right next to you.
+The music and dancing were going on in a room next to this, and while it was too noisy here for idle chit-chat, by speaking very loudly—yelling, really—it was just possible to converse with someone standing right next to you.

 “Did you see Leah when we came in?
 She said she and Luke were coming.”

 I could care less about Leah and even less about Luke.
 This was what Kat loved to do at these things: drink beer and gossip about who was with whom.
-And speculate on who was doing what with whom.
+Later on, she’d begin to speculate on who was doing what with whom.
 I told her no, I hadn’t spotted either one.
 That wasn’t surprising.
-We’d just arrived and had only seen a small fraction of all the kids partying.
+We’d just arrived and had only seen a small fraction of all the kids who were partying.
 They were spread all over the house.
 That Jackie’s parents always left when she was having a party was one of the reasons the parties were so popular.
 A lot went on at her parties.
 The rumor was that two girls had got pregnant at the last one, but I discounted it.
 I knew both the girls and didn’t think they’d do something like that.

 I’d let her hand me a cup of beer when she got one so I’d look like I was drinking.
 Holding it like that, no one would be encouraging me to go get a cup.
 I’d hold this one until it was time to leave.